 - 7.3.1 All TPCx-AI tests are initiated by the TPCx-AI master scripts which can be executed from any of the nodes in the SUT.
 The tests are listed below:

 - a) Load Test

 - b) Power Training Test

+- c) Power Serving Test I

+- d) Power Serving Test II

+- e) Scoring Test

-- c) Power Serving Test I - d) Power Serving Test II - e) Throughput Test - f) Scoring - 7.3.2 A valid run consists of 6 separate tests run sequentially.
+- f) Throughput Test

+- 7.3.2 A valid run consists of 6 separate tests run sequentially.
 These tests may not overlap in their execution times.
-For example, the start of Power Serving Test I may not begin until Power Training Test is complete, the start of Power Serving Test II may not begin until Power Serving Test I is complete, etc. - 7.3.3 The Test Sponsor sets the Benchmark Driver Parameters used during the tests are set per Appendix B. - 7.3.4 The elapsed time for each test in Clause 7.3.1 must be reported.
+For example, the start of Power Serving Test I may not begin until Power Training Test is complete, the start of Power Serving Test II may not begin until Power Serving Test I is complete, etc.

+- 7.3.3 The Test Sponsor sets the Benchmark Driver Parameters used during the tests are per Appendix B.

+- 7.3.4 The elapsed time for each test in Clause 7.3.1 must be reported.
 However, the elapsed time of the Scoring test will not be considered for the computation of the final performance metric.
-Instead, the results of the Scoring test are used to determine whether the Performance Run was a successful one based on whether the thresholds of the quality metrics for each use case were met or not. - 7.3.5 Parameters BENCHMARK\START and BENCHMARK\STOP in the Run Report determine the overall elapsed time for the Performance Run. - 7.3.6 Load Test - 7.3.6.1 The process of copying the input dataset files to the final location from where they will be eventually accessed to execute each one of the subsequent benchmark phases (Clause 7.3.1) is known as the Load Test.
-The Load Test consists of the following phases: - a) Data Generation - b) Optional Data relocation - c) Optional Data preparation - 7.3.6.2 The Load Test must not include the execution of any of the queries in the Power Test or Throughput Test or any similar query. - 7.3.6.3 Data Generation - 7.3.6.3.1 The process of using PDGF to create the data in a format suitable for presentation to the load facility.
+Instead, the results of the Scoring test are used to determine whether the Performance Test was a successful one based on whether the thresholds of the quality metrics for each use case were met or not.

+- 7.3.5 Parameters BENCHMARK_START and BENCHMARK_STOP in the Run Report determine the overall elapsed time for the Performance Test.

+- 7.3.6 Data Generation

+- 7.3.6.1 The process of using PDGF to create the data in a format suitable for presentation to the load facility.
 PDGF generates different types of data, including images, audio, and text-based flat files.
-PDGF generates data to local file systems in the SUT from where they can either: - a) be read directly by the workloads to start execution of the Use Cases, or - b) be copied to a distributed file system from where eventually will be read as part of the Use Cases execution. - 7.3.6.3.2 If after PDGF generates data in the local file systems of the SUT, the Use Cases are run directly against the data in this location, then the data generation is considered to contribute to the load time.
-However, if after PDGF generates the data in the local file systems of the SUT, another process is needed to move the data to a final location from where eventually they will be read as part of the Use Cases execution, then the generation time is not included in the load time. - 7.3.6.4 Optional Data Relocation: Copy to final Dataset Location. - 7.3.6.4.1 If the location of the PDGF output is different from the final Dataset Location, the data must be copied into the final Dataset Location.
+PDGF generates data to local file systems in the SUT from where they can be loaded to a file system to be used as part of the Use Cases execution.

+- 7.3.7 Load Test

+- 7.3.7.1 The process of copying the input dataset files to the final location from where they will be eventually accessed to execute each one of the subsequent benchmark phases (Clause 7.3.17.3.1) is known as the Load Test.
+The Load Test may consist of an optional data relocation or data preparation phase.

+7.3.7.2 The location of the PDGF output is different from the final Dataset Location and so the data must be copied into the final Dataset Location.
 This phase is timed and contributes to the load time.
 Note that this copy may be done as part of the optional format conversion in the Data Preparation phase, in which case the time is captured as part of the Data Preparation timing.
 If multiple data copies occur between the PDGF generation and the placement of the data in the final Dataset Location, only the final copy into the Dataset location is included in the load time.
-For example, if PDGF generates data initially to a location external to the SUT, the flat files are subsequently copied to a staging area on the SUT, and then the data is copied again from the staging area into the Dataset Location as part of the Data Preparation format conversion, only the final copy is included in the load time. - 7.3.6.5 Optional Data preparation - 7.3.6.5.1 Example of an optional data preparation phase includes all additional work, beyond the Generation and Relocation steps, required to prepare the data for the use case execution.
-This includes but is not limited to the following steps: - a) Creation of Metadata. - b) Computing statistics for the dataset. - c) Conversion of the data into an alternative or optimized format.
-An example would be conversion from the row-oriented format in the flat files to a compressed and/or columnar format.
-Note this is an optional step if the flat files have been placed in the final Dataset Location by earlier load steps, then it's permissible to run data preprocessing directly against the flat files in their original format in the Dataset Location.
+For example, if PDGF generates data initially to a location external to the SUT, the flat files are subsequently copied to a staging area on the SUT, and then the data is copied again from the staging area into the Dataset Location as part of the Data Preparation format conversion, only the final copy of the entire Test Dataset is included in the load time.

+7.3.7.3 Optional Data preparation